 Held in Tower Grove Park, from August 26–27, this is the premier international festival in the St. Louis region.
 Come hungry to enjoy more than 40 food booths from countries around the world.
 Sit and enjoy the global music to experience all of the different cultures that make up St. Louis.

 One of the most renowned outdoor theaters in the country, The Muny has a full line up of Broadway shows this year.
-In it’s 99th season, shows will run from June 12 — August 13.
-Some of the shows featured this season include Jesus Christ Superstar, The Little Mermaid, A Chorus Line and Newsies.
+Celebrating its 100th season, shows will run from June 11 — August 12.
+Some of the shows featured this season include “Singin’ in the Rain,” “Annie,” and “Meet Me in St. Louis.”
 The last nine rows of the theater are free seats at every performance, first-come-first-serve basis.
 Whether you want to pay for a ticket or take one of the free seats, you’ll still get to enjoy a great Broadway-quality show.

 What are your favorite things to do in St. Louis?
 Share with us on Instagram and Twitter using #MBUinSTL.